 - Total Protein: 15 grams

-— Basically the same as a pouch except that the Pro-Pak packaging features high-altitude stability so that packages do not rupture due to the increased pressure.
+- Pro-Pak: Basically the same as a pouch except that the Pro-Pak packaging features high-altitude stability so that packages do not rupture due to the increased pressure.
+Serving Size: Single Serving

-— Food supplies from 2-14 days
+- Emergency Meal Kits: Food supplies from 2-14 days

-- Serving Size: Available 2-day, 3-day, 4-day, 5-day, and 14-day kits and buckets.
+- Serving Size: Available 2-day, 3-day, 4-day, 5-day, and 14-day kits and buckets

 Wise Company offers many products for emergency preparedness.
-They have full emergency food kits, and freeze-dried staples, such as meats, eggs, fruits and veggies.
-Per information on Wise Company’s site, these meals are good for daily use or for food storage for upwards of 25 years.
-Food is preserved by freeze drying or dehydration and reconstitutes with water.
+They have complete emergency food kits, and freeze-dried staples, such as meats, eggs, fruits, and veggies.
+Per information on Wise Company’s site, these meals are good for daily use or long-term food storage for upwards of 25 years.
+All the ingredients are preserved by freeze-drying or dehydration that reconstitute with water.
 Their product list includes:

-- Sample Item: Creamy Pasta with Vegetable Rotini (Included in the 52-Serving Bucket = 16 lunch/entrée servings, 8 breakfast servings, 16 servings of Orange Delight drink, and 12 servings of Whey Milk Alternative.)
+- Sample Item: Creamy Pasta with Vegetable Rotini (Included in the 52-Serving Bucket = 16 lunch/entrée servings, 8 breakfast servings, 16 servings of Orange Delight drink, and 12 servings of Whey Milk Alternative)

-- First three ingredients: Pasta, Freeze dried carrots, Peas.
+- First three ingredients: Pasta, freeze-dried carrots, peas

 - Calories per serving: 200